dazinator/NetPack/README.md

 1. `NetPack` can access all files from your applications virtual directory, provided by the `IFileProvider` - which means it can access files from anywhere, not just the physical directory.
 For example, you can use `NetPack` to pre-process assets (css files etc) that might be embedded in plugin assemblies, loaded dynamically at runtime.
 2. `NetPack` integrates your applications `StaticFiles` middleware to allow pre-processed files to be served up from memory.
 This means it does not need to write anything out to physical disk.
+3. You don't have to worry about running a seprate filewatcher or dev server process, just start your app running as normal.

 # How does it work?